-The issue in this case was whether the Federal Court should, of its own motion, dismiss an unregistered claimant application pursuant to s.
+The issue in this case was whether the Federal Court should, of its own motion, dismiss a claimant application pursuant to s.
 190F(6) of the Native Title Act 1993 (Cwlth) (NTA).
-It was decided that the application should be dismissed.
+The application was dismissed.

 Background

 Subsection 190F(6) provides that the court may, of its own motion or on the application of a party, dismiss a claimant application if: